cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityprotectionjobrun.md

 ```

 ### -ExcludeErrorRuns

-Filter out Jobs Runs with errors by setting this field.
-If not set, Job Runs with errors are returned.
+Filter out job runs with errors by setting this field.
+If not set, job runs with errors are returned.

 ```yaml
 Type: SwitchParameter